 Stan Boyd of South Dakota NRCS made a great little video about doing a simple, single-ring infiltration test on three different types of management. "[Infiltration] responds very rapidly to changes in management."

 In order to have a better repeatable observation, we recommend using four or five, 6-inch diameter rings, and running them concurrently using one stopwatch: start #1 at 0, #2 at 1:00 (one minute), #3 at 2:00, and so on, and subtracting the start time from the finish time for each ring.
 Variability may be high, so 4 or 5 rings will give you a better picture than one.
-You may use our data entry app atlasbiowork to record your data, which has 5 independent recording stopwatches.
+You may use our data entry app atlasbiowork to record your data with a smartphone, which has 5 independent recording stopwatches.
 Or, if you are part of a soilhealth.app project, you can use the infiltration form there which also has multiple recording stopwatches, and can geolocate your observations.

 NEW in 2020!
 We now sell stainless steel infiltration rings, fairly rugged but thin enough to keep sharp to cut through roots and soil with minimal disturbance.
 (Thick rings, when pounded in, tend to collapse macropores.)
 These rings come in two slightly different sizes so that they nest in pairs, enabling you to carry 4 rings in a single 5-gallon bucket.
 Order here: soilcarboncoalition.org/infiltration-rings